-If some appliances come with the house, make sure they’re running smoothly and ready for use before move-in day.
+If some appliances come with the house, ensure they’re running smoothly and ready for use before move-in day.
 Your home inspector will have tested built-in appliances for basic functionality, of course.
 But once you move in, you’ll want to be able to load groceries into the fridge, use the stove and oven, and wash dishes without first facing the hassle of plugging in and learning how to use your appliances.

 6. Change your address

-Make sure to notify all the proper entities of your move so you don’t miss anything important.
+Ensure you notify all the proper entities of your move so you don’t miss anything important.
 Contact USPS to change your address and forward your mail, and don’t forget to notify all your regular accounts of your new address, including: